The Three Sisters Companion Planting

 Corn stalks and bean vines are narrow and won’t shade the squash plants.

-The squash will end production about the same time the ears of corn are ready to harvest; and, at that time, the first harvest of beans are ready to be picked.
+The squash will end production about the same time the ears of corn are ready to harvest, and, at that time, the first harvest of beans is ready to be picked.

 Stacked Gardening